These are common refrains from business owners and retail shop owners.

 Or better yet, “I see you have a first-generation Time Capsule.
-We're now on the fourth-generation which has improved stability, speed, and features.
-I can help you purchase one right now which will solve all of your problems with your Apple TV.”
+We're now on the fourth generation, which has improved stability, speed, and features.
+I can help you purchase one right now, which will solve all your problems with your Apple TV.”

-But, of course, there was no someone, somewhere who ever made those suggestions.
+But, of course, there was no someone somewhere who made those suggestions.

 That’s why I say...

-So many times, customer relations training is at odds with the idea of selling.
+So many times, customer relations training is at odds with selling.